-In the early 1990s, Dr. Nicholas Baldwin, Wroxton College Dean, had made the acquaintance of two distinguished Holocaust scholars: Dr. Leonard Grob (Fairleigh Dickinson University Professor Emeritus of Philosophy) and Dr. Henry F. Knight (formerly University Chaplain and Applied Associate Prof. of Hermeneutic and Holocaust Studies at the University of Tulsa and currently Director of the Cohen Center for Holocaust and Genocide Studies, Keene State College, Keene, New Hampshire).
+In the early 1990s, Dr. Nicholas Baldwin, Dean of FDU’s Wroxton College, made the acquaintance of two distinguished Holocaust scholars: Dr. Leonard Grob (Fairleigh Dickinson University, now Professor Emeritus of Philosophy) and Dr. Henry F. Knight (formerly University Chaplain and Applied Associate Prof. of Hermeneutic and Holocaust Studies at the University of Tulsa and now emeritus Director of the Cohen Center for Holocaust and Genocide Studies, Keene State College, Keene, New Hampshire).
 Aware of the common interests of these two academics, Dr. Baldwin suggested to FDU’s Vice President for Academic Affairs that Drs.
 Grob and Knight collaborate on an international gathering of Holocaust scholars at Wroxton under the auspices of Fairleigh Dickinson University.
 Drs.
 Grob and Knight met and discovered that they shared a common vision of what might constitute a rare and highly distinctive gathering of scholars in the field.

 Scholarly conferences typically provide academics with opportunities for the presentation of papers to one another, followed by brief question and answer sessions.
 Attendees often relate the fact that the most interesting moments during a conference occur serendipitously in conversations over drinks, during coffee breaks, in hallways between and after formal sessions — in the interstices of planned sessions.
 Colleagues at conferences will sometimes skip formal sessions to remain engaged in such dialogue.
 The Grob-Knight team sought to build the Wroxton symposium around dialogical moments like these.
 There would be few formal presentations of papers.
 Participants would meet to exchange ideas, to nurture shared insights, to respectfully confront differing views, and to sustain dialogue over the months and years.
 Although a few guest speakers with particular expertise will sometimes be invited, members of the symposium would be both the teachers and learners in a shared community.